motdotla/sendgrid-opensource-proposals/proposals/completed/METHOD_NAMING.md

+The gist of this was completed.
+It will be given a fresh look, but the majority of the methods from all the libraries are closely inline with this now.

 # Bring the SMTPAPI libraries method naming closely inline with each other across languages

 The new smtpapi libraries should have method naming closely inline with each other.